-The Canterbury Forum will resume programming on Sunday, August 30th.
-Our programs will be presented online through Zoom.
+The Canterbury Forum programs are being presented online through Zoom.
 Watch your email for login instructions.

 "Most have given up accounts of witches":

 Sunday, February 28, 2021

 Witchcraft has long been a topic of particular fascination for both popular and academic audiences.
 Much attention has been given to the causes and course of Europe's early modern witch-hunts, exploring, in the words of one historian, the "many reasons why."
 An equally intriguing question, however, is why a practice that had become embedded in the cultural fabric of early modern Europe came to a close.
 The creator of a popular Great Courses/Teaching Company course on the phenomenon of early modern witchcraft, Dr. McNabb will explore that issue by tracing the trajectory of witch-hunting's decline during the late seventeenth and eighteenth centuries.
 Her presentation will consider the early modern rise of new methods of assessing “truth,” both in the criminal courts and in the courts of the monarchs whose laws made witchcraft a crime, and it will discuss the changing material circumstances that helped put out the fires of the great European witch-hunts.